News And Events

 If you would like to be added to our mailing list, would like to attend a committee meeting, or have any enquiries about the LOC, please contact the administrator for more details: email@example.com

-Copies of our newsletters may be found at the bottom of the page.
+Copies of previous newsletters may be found at the bottom of the page.

-The last meeting of the Hertfordshire LOC was on Monday 24th June 2019, at the BioPark in Welwyn Garden City.
+The previous meeting of the Hertfordshire LOC was on Monday 24th June 2019, at the BioPark in Welwyn Garden City.
+Minutes will be available on the website soon.

 HERTS LOC AGM